KnpLabs/KnpMenuServiceProvider/README.md

 # KnpMenuServiceProvider

-Silex service provider for the KnpMenu library
+Silex service provider for the KnpMenu library.